 It was loud.
 Impossibly loud.
-The Sands of Time surged around Dastan violently tossing him like branches of a palm in a storm.
+The Sands of Time surged around Dastan violently, tossing him like branches of a palm in a storm.
 The pain from his recently acquired wounds, and the growing fatigue from the unending fight for survival, made his mind unable to comprehend his swiftly changing surroundings.
-He could not even register if he still had a hold on the mystical dagger.
+He could not even register if he still had a hold on the mystical dagger that had caused all this misery in the first place.
 Everything was a jumbled mess as his body was forced to surge backwards through time.
-Dastan had no idea if he had stopped Nizam's plan.
+Dastan had no idea if he had even stopped Nizam's evil plans.
 For all he knew, he was being sent to a time where he was not yet born, and possibly never will.

 "Prince Dastan!"
 A faded voice exclaimed through the roar of battle.
-"Prince Dastan."
-It called again, finally reaching Dastan's ears.
+"Prince Dastan!"
+It called again.

-"Bis, you're here," he spoke in disbelief.
-His hand automatically moved to touch his friend's chest as to make sure he was real and not a mirage.
-Feeling the breaths from his friend and seeing the dagger firmly grasped in his hand.
-Dastan finally believed himself.
+"Bis, you're here," Dastan spoke in an uncertain tone, his hand automatically moved to touch his friend's chest as to make sure he was real and not a mirage.
+As his hand reached his friend, Dastan caught sight of the golden dagger firmly grasped in his hand.
+Then it was as if his memories snapped into place and everything became clear.
+It had happened!
 He had lived through all of this and had just gone back through time.

 "Of course I'm here."
 Bis glanced down at the hand on his armored chest, confused at the Prince's statement.
 Yet, he thought nothing of it, as he looked back up at the face of the man who brought victory to the Persian Empire.
 "Our men have surrounded Alamut's palace," he informed with triumph.

 "The battle is over," Bis explained softly.
-Concern started to overtake the joy of victory as Bis noticed more of Dastan's odd behavior.
-Something was not right, the young Persian prince acted disoriented, confused.
+Concern started to overtake the joys of victory as he noticed more of Dastan's odd behavior.
+Something was not right, the young Persian prince seemed disoriented; confused.

 Those words snapped Dastan into the cold reality he was now in.
-He might have had stopped Nizam from going back to his childhood, but the battle with his treacherous uncle was still not over.
-There was still a chance of history repeating itself.
-He would rather die than live through it all again.
+He might have had stopped Nizam from going back to his childhood, but the battle with his treacherous uncle was not over.
+There was still a horrible chance of history repeating itself.
+It was a history that he would rather die than live through it again.

 "Not yet," Dastan replied with his adrenalin rising to new heights.